Long Meg and Her Daughters: Location

 The Long Meg monolith and accompanying circle forms one part of a complex of monuments in the Penrith area that includes, as well as the nearby Little Meg circle, a smaller circle seen by William Stukeley in 1725 to the south-west, no longer extant, plus the impressive Mayburgh Henge at Eamont Bridge, a partly destroyed henge at nearby King Arthur's Round Table, and a third, completely destroyed, henge just a few yards to the south of King Arthur's Round Table.
 The terrace upon which Long Meg and the circle sit extends along the River Eden, alongside several other monuments.
-These incliude: Little Meg, Glassonby Stone Circle, and the lost Old Parks Cairn, all of which are decorated with rock art.
+These include: Little Meg, Glassonby Stone Circle, and the lost Old Parks Cairn, all of which are decorated with rock art.

 The stone circles, henges, cairns and other standing stones in the area are often grouped near water (rivers, springs), possibly for religious or cosmological reasons.
 The Shap Stone Avenue to the south of Penrith, (including the Goggleby Stone, the Thunder Stone, Skellaw Hill, as well as Oddendale to the east), forms an 'avenue' running to the east of the River Lowther along a main route to the north; the Long Meg complex runs alongside the River Eden; Mayburgh and the other henges run alongside the River Eamont near its confluence with the River Lowther.

 Long Meg and her Daughters lie on a terrace above water, immediately to the south of a ditched enclosure that runs round the present farm.
 This ditch seems to pre-date the circle of stones, as the latter is deliberately flattened to take the enclosure into account.
 A spring lies just above the northern perimeter of the enclosure, and another spring may have existed within the enclosure itself.
 Another, smaller, enclosure lies to the south-east.
 Although the circle appears to have been built on a slope, Clare suggests that the large enclosure was made across a valley up to 16 ft deep.
 This valley leads to the River Eden where deposits of gypsum are found.
 It is possible, therefore, like the henges at Thornborough in North Yorkshire, that the banks of the ditched enclosure and the stone circle "may have been white."